lakshaykun/CivicConnect/Readme.md

 - Icon and text label combination
 - Mapped icons for each tab

+## 📊 Services

+### `services/data.ts`

+Contains mock data and constants used throughout the application:

+- **`issueStatsData`**: Default statistics for issue counts (Pending, In Progress, Resolved)
+- **`deptData`**: Department options for filtering issues
+- **`statusData`**: Status options for filtering issues
+- **`issueData`**: Mock issue data with detailed information including:
+  - Issue ID, title, department, and status
+  - Image URLs (placeholder images)
+  - Descriptions and progress comments
+  - Department categorization and status tracking

+This file serves as a data layer for the application, providing sample data for development and testing.

 ## 🎨 Styling

 The project uses **NativeWind**, which brings TailwindCSS utility classes to React Native: